Terence Crawford’s masterclass puts him in conversation to be an all-time great

 Crawford accepts victory like a fighter from another era.
 He is humble, always humble.
 It was Crawford’s 40th win, his eighth consecutive stoppage in eight welterweight world title fights.
 He has been a professional boxer since 2008 and won his first world title back in 2014.
 He is an old-school fighter, this win just elevated his status, and he will now face comparisons with the men from the ring’s glorious history, the long-lost champions at welterweight.
 He compares favourably with any of them, trust me.
 He also has that edge that fighters who started out on the wrong side of the boxing tracks carry with them like some kind of perverse badge of honour.
 I love that about Crawford.

-It is rare at this rare level for one man to dominate another man like Crawford did.
+It is rare, at this level, for one man to dominate another man like Crawford did.
 There are, Spence is right, no excuses; Crawford just produced a masterclass and made a hard night look so simple and that is something that only the very best can do.

 A move up in weight will add to his legacy and fights with the younger generation could make him one of the greats.
 However, there is also a solid argument that he has nothing left to prove – in the modern business of boxing, too many boxers who have achieved less than Crawford are routinely referred to as ‘great’.
 It is often a false declaration.
 Crawford, however, is special and might just be a great of the ring.